Pacifism: Ahmadiyya

 According to the Ahmadiyya understanding of Islam, pacifism is a strong current, and jihad is one's personal inner struggle and should not be used violently for political motives.
 Violence is the last option only to be used to protect religion and one's own life in extreme situations of persecution.
 Mirza Ghulam Ahmad, the founder of the Ahmadiyya Muslim Community, said that in contrary to the current views, Islam does not allow the use of sword in religion, except in the case of defensive wars, wars waged to punish a tyrant, or those meant to uphold freedom.

 Ahmadiyya claims its objective to be the peaceful propagation of Islam with special emphasis on spreading the true message of Islam by the pen.
 Ahmadis point out that as per prophecy, who they believe was the promised messiah, Mirza Ghulam Ahmad, rendered the concept of violent jihad unnecessary in modern times.
 They believe that the answer of hate should be given by love.
 Many Muslims consider Ahmadi Muslims as either kafirs or heretics, an animosity sometimes resulting in murder.

 Jainism

 Absolute Non-violence and compassion for all life is central to Jainism.
 Human life is valued as a unique, rare opportunity to reach enlightenment.
 Killing any person or living creature seen or unseen, no matter what crime may have committed, is considered unimaginably terrible.
-It is a religion that requires monks, from all its sects and traditions, to be vegetarian.
-Most or all jains are pure vegetarians.
-Some Indian regions, such as Gujarat, Madhya Pradesh have been strongly influenced by Jains and often the majority of the local Hindus of every denomination are also vegetarian.
+It is a religion that requires monks, from all its sects and traditions, to be lacto-vegetarianism.
+Most or all Jains are lacto-vegetarians.
+Some Indian regions, such as Gujarat, Madhya Pradesh have been strongly influenced by Jains and often the majority of the local Hindus of every denomination are also lacto-vegetarian.